Sickleholme Golf Club Course Review

 The only par 5 comes at the 17th, but it is back down the hill, and the round concludes with a strong par 3 played from an elevated tee down to a narrow and well protected green close to the clubhouse.

-Most of the people I know love to play less well-known courses in scenic locations (opens in new tab).
+Most of the people I know love to play less well-known courses in scenic locations.
 Many of these are not quite so demanding or technical in terms of pure golf, but what they lack on that front is more than made up for by the views, fun and feelgood factor.

 And on all of these, Sickleholme scores highly!

-Rob Smith has been playing golf for more than 40 years and been a contributing editor for Golf Monthly for over ten years, specialising in course reviews and travel.
-He has now played more than 1,170 different courses in almost 50 countries.
-Despite lockdowns and travel restrictions in 2021, he still managed to play 80 different courses during the year, 43 of them for the first time.
-This included 21 in 13 days on a trip to East Lothian in October.
-One of Rob's primary roles is helping to prepare the Top 100 and Next 100 Courses of the UK&I, of which he has played all but nine.
-During the 2021-22 review period, Rob has played 34 of the Golf Monthly Top 200.
-He is a member of Tandridge Golf Club in Surrey where his handicap hovers around 16.
+Rob Smith has been playing golf for over 45 years and been a contributing editor for Golf Monthly since 2012.
+He specialises in course reviews and travel, and has played well over 1,200 courses in almost 50 countries.
+In 2021, he played all 21 courses in East Lothian in 13 days.
+Last year, his tally was 81, 32 of them for the first time.
+One of Rob's primary roles is helping to prepare the Top 100 Courses of the UK&I, of which he has played all, as well as the Next 100 where his count is now on 96.
+He has been a member of Tandridge for 30 years where his handicap hovers around 15.
 You can contact him at r.smith896@btinternet.com.